galaxyproject/iwc/best_practices/naming_conventions.md

 User name is *not* a version number.
 Such names just show the origin of the workflow (shared by user such and such).
 These names are common because they are Galaxy default names created when workflows are copied.

-Switching from user names to user initials could make it worse, because JS can be either Jane Smith or Jian Sun, or a workflow for processing data from JS-2000 brand new sequencer machine, and now your colleagues may be really confused.
-And which one is the most recent workflow: JS or JD?
+Switching from user names to user initials could make it worse, because JS can be either Jane Smith or James Smythe, or a workflow for processing data from JS-2100 new model instrument, and now your colleagues may be really confused.
+And also, which one is the most recent workflow: JS or JD?
 <pre>
 <i>
 DNA PE + seq frag remap + contamination + aggregate shared by John Doe shared by Jane Smith